Multidimensional Poverty Index: Dimensions

 The Global MPI uses three standard dimensions: Health; Education; Standard of Living and ten indicators.
 These mirror the Human Development Index (HDI).

 Multidimensional Poverty Indices used for purposes other than global comparison have sometimes used different dimensions, including income and consumption.

 Indicators and cutoffs

 The Global MPI uses the following ten indicators with the following cutoffs.

-The indicators selected for other MPI oriented studies vary according to availability of data and the context, as well as the theoretical considerations of the researchers.
+The indicators selected for other MPI-oriented studies vary according to the availability of data and the context, as well as the theoretical considerations of the researchers.

 Calculation

 The Alkire-Foster 'counting method'

 The Alkire-Foster (AF) method is a way of measuring multidimensional poverty developed by OPHI's Sabina Alkire and James Foster.
 Building on the Foster-Greer-Thorbecke poverty measures, it involves counting the different types of deprivation that individuals experience at the same time, such as a lack of education or employment, or poor health or living standards.
-These deprivation profiles are analysed to identify who is poor, and then used to construct a multidimensional index of poverty (MPI).
+These deprivation profiles are analysed to identify who is poor and then used to construct a multidimensional index of poverty (MPI).

-Identifying who is poor

-To identify the poor, the AF method counts the overlapping or simultaneous deprivations that a person or household experiences in different indicators of poverty.
-The indicators may be equally weighted or take different weights.
-People are identified as multidimensionally poor if the weighted sum of their deprivations is greater than or equal to a poverty cut off – such as 20%, 30% or 50% of all deprivations.

-It is a flexible approach which can be tailored to a variety of situations by selecting different dimensions (e.g. education), indicators of poverty within each dimension (e.g. how many years schooling a person has) and poverty cut offs (e.g. a person with fewer than five years of education is considered deprived).